-During the year, the activities undertaken by the Remuneration Committee were principally focused on the presentation of proposals to the Board of Directors for the remuneration of the Executive Directors and senior management and on the variable component of remuneration for employees of the Company.
-The Remuneration Committee also made proposals and expressed its opinion on the granting of the remaining 3,500,000 stock options relating to the TIP 2014/2021 Incentive Plan in March 2021.
+During the Year, the activities undertaken by the Appointments and Remuneration Committee were principally focused on the presentation of proposals to the Board of Directors for the remuneration of the executive directors and senior management and on the variable component of remuneration for employees of the Company.
+The Appointments and Remuneration Committee also made proposals and expressed its opinion on the grant in May 2022 of 2,000,000 units related to "TIP 2022/2023 Performance Share Plan" and amendment of regulations related to the "TIP 2019/2021 Performance Share Plan" in November 2022.

-In the undertaking of the functions the Remuneration Committee may access information and departments necessary for their duties, utilising both employees of the Company and external consultants on remuneration policies (and with prior verification that these are not in conflict of interest with an independent opinion), in this latter case within the terms established by the Board of Directors.
+In the undertaking of its functions the Appointments and Remuneration Committee may access information and departments necessary for their duties, utilising both employees of the Company and external consultants on remuneration policies (and with prior verification that these are not in conflict of interest with an independent opinion), in this latter case within the terms established by the Board of Directors.